BenGyde/Data-Analyst-Portfolio/README.md

 # Data Analyst Portfolio

-This repository showcases a selection of data analysis projects, primarily using Microsoft Excel.
-Each project demonstrates key analytical skills, data visualization techniques, and business insights relevant to real-world scenarios.
+This repository showcases a selection of data analysis projects, primarily using Microsoft Excel and Power BI.
+Each project demonstrates key analytical skills, data visualization techniques, and business insights.

 ## Table of Contents